oathbound01/Programmazione-Avanzata-UNIVPM-23-24/README.md

 ![Diagramma dei casi d'uso - Diagramma dei casi d'uso](https://github.com/oathbound01/Programmazione-Avanzata-UNIVPM-23-24/assets/95303629/47cec9b6-edf2-4a0f-806d-ee84192a2c38)

 ### Route: /newGame
-The route **<mark>/newGame</mark>** is used to create a new gam.
+The route **<mark>/newGame</mark>** is used to create a new game.
 The user must provide some specific information about the game, such as the opponent or the game mode.
-The type of match can be chosen between user versus user, which can be in a simple version or a 3D version, or user versus AI.
-In the case of a user versus user match, it is necessary to specify the e-mail of the opponent.
+The type of game can be chosen between user versus user, which can be in a simple version or a 3D version, or user versus AI.
+In the case of a user versus user game, it is necessary to specify the e-mail of the opponent.

-In addition, a maximum time to make a move can be set; if the time expires, the match is declared over.
+In addition, a maximum time to make a move can be set; if the time expires, the game is declared over.
 There is also an option to impose no time limit for moves.

-Each match incurs a cost in terms of tokens.
-For creating a user versus user match, a cost of 0.45 tokens is charged, while for a user versus AI match the cost is 0.75 tokens.
-In addition, each move made, whether by users or AI, has a cost of 0.05 tokens.
-You can create a match only if you have enough credits to cover the initial cost of creation.
-However, if the available credit drops below zero during the course of the match, you will still be able to play.
+Each game incurs a cost in terms of credits.
+For creating a user versus user game, a cost of 0.45 credits is charged, while for a user versus AI game the cost is 0.75 credits.
+In addition, each move made, whether by users or AI, has a cost of 0.05 credits.
+You can create a game only if you have enough credits to cover the initial cost of creation.
+However, if the available credits drop below zero during the course of the game, you will still be able to play.

 ![Diagramma dei casi d'uso - NewGame](https://github.com/oathbound01/Programmazione-Avanzata-UNIVPM-23-24/assets/95303629/690451fa-ab84-4ab5-8023-42ebc9d312c2)

 ### Route: /game/:gameId
-The oute **<mark>/game/:gameId</mark>** is used to obtain detailed information about a given game.
+The route **<mark>/game/:gameId</mark>** is used to obtain detailed information about a given game.
 When a user sends a request to this route, the current status of the game is returned, including whose turn it is currently, whether the game has ended, and, if so, who is the winner.
 The response also provides additional pertinent details, such as the current game state (the game board) and any relevant information that may affect the progress of the game.

 ![Diagramma dei casi d'uso - GameStatus](https://github.com/oathbound01/Programmazione-Avanzata-UNIVPM-23-24/assets/95303629/4f720390-cbf7-400f-a050-3ab03f8a7a2d)

 ### Route: /move/:gameId:
 The route **<mark>/move/:gameId:</mark>** is used to make a move in a given game.
 When a player sends a request to make a move, the system first checks whether it is the turn of the player who sent the request.
 If it is not his turn, the move is rejected and the player is notified that he must wait for his turn.

 Next, the system checks whether the proposed move is valid according to the rules of the game.
-For example, in a game of tic-tac-toe, this means checking that the chosen square is vacant and not occupied by another mark.
+For example, in a game of Tic Tac Toe, this means checking that the chosen square is vacant and not occupied by another mark.
 If the move is eligible, it is recorded in the system and the turn passes to the other player.
 In addition, the system updates the status of the game and checks whether the move resulted in a victory for one of the players, or whether the game ended in a draw.

 In case the move is not valid, the system rejects the request and provides an explanatory message describing why the move is not acceptable.

 ![Diagramma dei casi d'uso - MakeMove](https://github.com/oathbound01/Programmazione-Avanzata-UNIVPM-23-24/assets/95303629/ec02ce81-6f1c-4a09-add3-fdc7bb189744)

 ### Route: /history
-The route **<mark>/history</mark>** is used to obtain the move history and allows users to view all the moves made in past games, providing options to customize the output format and search criteria.
+The route **<mark>/history</mark>** is used to obtain the move history and allows users to view all the moves made by them in past games, providing options to customize the output format and search criteria.

 When a user invokes this route, they can specify the desired output format, which can be PDF or JSON.
 In addition, the user can filter the moves according to the desired time period.
 A lower and upper date can be specified to define a time range.